benjamir/benjamir.github.io/about.md

 sub   rsa4096 2018-05-27 [E] [expires: 2019-06-21]
 ~~~

-There are articles and postings by another "Benjamin Rampe"s (my birth name) and another "Benjamin Redling" (my current name).
+There are IT-related articles and postings by another "Benjamin Rampe" (my birth name) and another "Benjamin Redling" (my current name).
-Both are or were working for Mircosoft; I'm not related to them.
+Unlike me both are or were working for Microsoft.

-Regular posts probably really written by me are in the following mailing lists:
+Occasional posts written by me are in the following mailing lists:
 - ansible-project
 - checkmk-de
 - checkmk-en
 - ganeti
 - slurm-users (fka. slurm-dev)

-and rarly, or only in former times:
+And in former times:
 - backuppc
 - borgbackup
 - proxmox